cubedparadox/Cubeds-Unity-Shaders/README.md

   * Looks like a unlit shader under good neutral lighting, but actually responds to full ambient and realtime lighting information.
 Supports a mask for color tinting.
 * Flat Lit Toon Improved
 ![alt text](Media/Flat_Lit_Toon_Improved.png)
   * An improved version of 'Flat Lit Toon' that shadows based on the ambient lighting.
 In addition, it also has a lit textured outline.
-Exposed: color mask, shadow intensity, outline width, outline tint.
+Exposed: color mask, shadow intensity, outline width, outline tint, emission color, emission texture.
 * Flat Lit Toon Outline
 ![alt text](Media/Flat_Lit_Toon_Outline.png)
   * A version of 'Flat Lit Toon' with a black outline.
 Color tint and outline width are exposed, no mask.